Gustavo-Abreu-Ribeiro/Pensamento-Computacional/README.md

 ---

-# Aplicação do Pensamento Computacional (Versão Aprofundada)
+# Aplicação do Pensamento Computacional

 ## 1. Decomposição do Problema